poise/citadel/README.md

 ## Requirements

-This cookbook requires Chef 11.8 or newer.
+This cookbook requires Chef 12 or newer.
 It also requires the EC2 ohai plugin to be active.
-If you are using a VPC, this may require setting the hint file:
+If you are using a VPC, this may require setting the hint file depending on your version of Ohai/Chef:

 ```bash
 $ mkdir -p /etc/chef/ohai/hints
 $ touch /etc/chef/ohai/hints/ec2.json
 ```

-If you use knife-ec2 to start the instance, the ec2 hint file is already set for you.
+If you use knife-ec2 to start the instance, the hint file is already set for you.

 ## IAM Policy